 Not all 4k TVs support HDR, unfortunately.
 You’ll generally find the less expensive 4k TVs don’t include the feature.
 Be sure to research which models support HDR before buying, or, talk to a Best Buy Geek Squad member or local electronics expert to be sure you get the right model.
 Samsung indicates HDR support with a feature called “Peak Illuminator Ultimate” or “Pro” that can be found in their SUHD line of Ultra HD TVs.
 Other 4k TV manufacturers that support HDR include Vizio, Sony, Panasonic, LG and more.

 There isn’t currently a standard for HDR.
-The two most popular HDR specifications are HDR10 and Dolby Vision, although Hybrid Log Gamma (HLG) is an emerging HDR spec that’s used on YouTube.
-All HDR profiles add more color depth (up to 10-bits, although Dolby Vision can reach 12-bit) which is much deeper color range than the conventional Blu-ray and HD video with 8-bits.
+The two most popular HDR specifications are HDR10 and Dolby Vision, although Hybrid Log-Gamma (HLG) is an emerging HDR spec that’s used on YouTube and live television broadcasts.
+All HDR profiles add more color depth (up to 10-bits, although Dolby Vision is capable of reaching 12-bit) which is much deeper color range than conventional Blu-ray and HD video at 8-bits.
 4k TV manufacturers have been reluctant to place labels on their on packaging because of the lack of a standard, so consumers need to be sure they are getting a 4k TV that supports HDR before buying.
 Most TVs support more than one HDR specification.

 Apple TV 4k